readytotest/playwright-allure-report/README.md

 ### GitHub Marketplace Action Limitation

-Unfortunately, I couldn't find any documentation on how to account for this issue in the **GitHub Marketplace Action** for Allure.
-So unless you're prepared to dig deep and write custom scripts to handle this manually (which I'm not doing 😂), this problem with history links in subdirectories is just something you'll have to work around.
+Unfortunately, I couldn't find any documentation on how to account for this issue in the GitHub Marketplace Action for Allure.

 ## My Thoughts